 The water inside your pipes can turn to ice if it sits at below-freezing temperatures for too long.
 If your faucet is off and the pipes aren’t running, they can burst.

 Here’s how: If ice develops in a section of a pipe, it will push water towards the closed faucet, trapping it between the tap and the ice.
 The resulting pressure could cause the pipe to burst.

-Letting your indoor faucets drip can relieve the pressure in the pipes and keep the water moving so it doesn’t freeze.
+Letting your indoor faucet drip can relieve the pressure in the pipes and keep the water moving so it doesn’t freeze.

 Although letting your indoor faucets drip might seem wasteful, you don’t need to let your faucets drip all day long.
 Plumbers usually recommend only doing this on frigid nights when the temperature in the Des Moines area dips well below-freezing temperatures for several hours at a time.

 Drain the Water from Swimming Pools and Underground Irrigation Systems.

 Swimming pool and sprinkler supply lines are two of the most significant frozen pipe risks, so it’s better to drain these lines entirely before the weather gets too cold.
 Follow the manufacturer’s instructions when doing this and try to avoid using antifreeze.
 The chemicals in antifreeze are incredibly harmful to people, pets, and the environment.

 If you’d rather someone drain these lines for you before the winter freeze hits, a professional plumber can help.

 Disconnect Outside Hoses and Insulate Outdoor Faucets with Covers.

 If you leave your hose connected during winter, there could be water left inside it that may freeze, expand, and damage your hose valve.
 The best way to prevent this is to drain your hose and insulate your outdoor faucets.